Moodle in practice: from lessons to quizzes and certifications

 When content, structure and assessments are properly designed, it delivers enterprise-level training even for small businesses.

-The value isn't the tool — it's the learning journey you design.
+The value isn't the tool.
+It's the learning journey you design.